TCail/Trifecta.github.io/README.md

 # TCail.github.io

-Index is not reading scripts in the head
+Index is not reading scripts in the head, causing the carousel to break